top of page

 You may have even built the spreadsheet (even if only in your mind).

-You’ve got your pros and cons, the scenarios and outcomes.
+You’ve got your pros and cons, the scenarios, and the outcomes.

-You’ve stress-tested every option, modelled the variables, looked for the logic that would point clearly in one direction.
+You’ve stress-tested every option, modeled the variables, and looked for the cold logic that would point clearly in one direction.

 And yet here you are…

 I get it, honestly.
 I’ve been here myself.
-And I see even Ivy League graduates stuck in this loop for years on end.
+And I see even highly educated, brilliant professionals stuck in this loop for years on end.

-Every time you run the analysis and arrive nowhere, you reinforce the neural pathway that says this is unsolvable.
+Every time you run the analysis and arrive nowhere, you reinforce the behavioral habit that says this problem is unsolvable.

-The loop ends up getting MORE and more entrenched.
-Which isn’t what you want, of course.
+The loop ends up getting more and more entrenched.

 There is also a more fundamental problem with the data-gathering approach: